pivotal/blog/content/post/orca-profiling.md

 ## Running example

-In this blog, I will be using the Query Q1 from the TPC-H Benchmark as the illustrating example.
+In this blog, we use Query Q1 from the TPC-H Benchmark as the illustrating example.

 ```
 -- tpch q1